 7. Credit scores

-Believe it or not, your free credit report doesn’t usually include the three-digit number that indicates your credit score.
+Believe it or not, your free credit report doesn’t include the three-digit number that indicates your credit score.

 Of course, you can pay to get your score.
 But why do so, when there are ways to get it free?

 The Consumer Financial Protection Bureau offers a good summary of options: For example, you can often learn your credit score at no cost from your credit card company or a nonprofit credit counselor.

 8. Cloud storage